+,

 Name of Well Owner:

 Address of Well Owner:

 Phone Number:

 Tax Parcel Number:

-SECTION II: WELL INFORMATION ON
+SECTION II: WELL INFORMATION

 Location of the well: Latitud de Longitude

-Physical description of the well location (if GPS coordinates are not available):
+Physical description of the w Physical description of the well location (if GPS coordinates are not available):

-Note: A sketch of the well's local ation on the subject project may be attached to this form
+Note: A sketch of the well's location on the subject project may be attached to this form

 County that the well located in: Bulloch Bryan Bryan

 What is the type of well (check one)?

 ☐ Drinking Water / Small Community ☐ Non-Drinking Water / Irrigation

 What aquifer is water produced from (if known):

 Date Well Drilled: Driller:

 Driller's License Number:

-Please attach a copy of the
+Please attach a copy of the Driller's Log, if available.